 In addition to providing the much needed financial support for higher education, Point provides each one of its scholarship recipients with the opportunity to participate in the following programs.

-Point is committed to nurturing and training the next generation of LGBT leaders.
-We recognize that effective leadership requires a commitment to community engagement.
-Point’s Community Service Project (CSP) is the practical manifestation of community-based, partnership-orientated, intergenerational mentoring, leadership development, and civic engagement which we believe is instrumental to scholar growth and development.
-Additionally, the CSP provides valuable learning experiences for our scholars that will enrich the LGBT community.
+Point is committed to nurturing and training the next generation of LGBTQ leaders and we believe that effective leadership requires a commitment to community engagement.
+Point’s Community Service Project (CSP) provides our scholars with valuable civic engagement and intergenerational leadership development in community-based, partnership-oriented environments.
+Additionally, the CSP provides valuable learning experiences for our scholars while enriching the LGBTQ community.

 Scholar & Alumni Leadership Conference

-The Scholar & Alumni Leadership Conference is an annual event where the Point family of Scholars, Alumni, Regents, Trustees and Staff gathers together.
-Point Scholars receive intensive training in leadership development, and areas that range from fiscal responsibility and community service to career planning and community advocacy.
-Last year’s conference sessions included: Point Scholar Leaders on HIV/AIDS, White House Community Leadership Briefing, Legislative Perspectives on the LGBTQ Agenda, An Insider View of the 2012 Election, and Building Your Personal Brand.
+The Scholar & Alumni Leadership Conference is an annual event where the Point family of Scholars, Alumni, Board Directors, Regional Trustees and staff gathers together.
+Point Scholars receive intensive training in leadership development, and topics ranging from fiscal responsibility and community service to career planning and LGBTQ advocacy.
+Recent conference sessions included: a film screening of Brother Outsider: The Life of Bayard Rustin, media training by public relations firm Edelman, private tour of the Smithsonian's LGBTQ archives, and career development by Deloitte.

-Sessions are facilitated by Point Regents, Trustees and Staff as a key component of Point’s intergenerational mentoring mission.
-Noted LGBT community members and straight allies are also invited to participate on panels or to deliver a keynote.
-Guest participants have included LGBT Activist David Mixner, NGLTF Task Force Executive Director Rea Carey, Senator Tammy Baldwin, Academy Award winning producer Bruce Cohen and many others.
+Sessions are facilitated by Point Board Directors, Regional Trustees and staff as a key component of Point’s intergenerational mentoring mission.
+Noted LGBTQ community members and straight allies are also invited to participate on panels or to deliver a keynote.
+Guest participants have included LGBTQ Activist David Mixner, NGLTF Task Force Executive Director Rea Carey, Senator Tammy Baldwin, Academy Award winning producer Bruce Cohen and many others.
 By way of the Scholar Subcommittee, Point scholars offer their input to program content each year.

 The Alumni Conference runs in conjunction with the Leadership Conference, giving Point Alumni the opportunity to convene and focus on topics such as career development, family planning, finance and investment training.